Military Medals Mounting & Replica Medals Services

 Costings Back to Index

 The GST inclusive mounting cost per medal is for materials, labour, and quality workmanship.
 The supply of a brooch bar with pin is extra.
-The return delivery cost of an average set of medals is $4.50 for packing and postage.
-An average signature-required courier charge is GST inclusive $7.00.
+The return delivery is by signature-required courier, as an 'assurance'.
+An average signature-required courier charge is GST inclusive $8.00.

 If you have had your medals set mounted by other sources and they are in a sound state, and not finished with adhesive glues, or have adhesive tape affixed to the medals, contact us to discuss the rebated charge for remounting to fit the New Zealand Defence Service Medal.